SLMetaverse/hiring-3D-assignment/README.md

 - Should be able to view the file in a web browser.
 It should probably output a file that can be loaded into HTML in 3d.
 X3DOM, or VRML, or .x3d, etc.

+- Encouraged to implement Quaternion Rotation for extra credit.

 # Notes
 - [three.js](https://threejs.org) is a cross-browser JavaScript library and application programming interface used to create and display animated 3D computer graphics in a web browser using WebGL.
 - There are lots of [examples](https://threejs.org/examples/#webgl_animation_keyframes) that can be referenced.